leemonade/leemons/README.md

+# Leemons

-Leemons is the powerful flexible friendly Learning Experience Platform you’re waiting for.
+The powerful flexible friendly Learning Experience Platform you’re waiting for.

 - **Keep control over your data**.
 With Leemons, you know where your data is stored, and you keep full control at all times.
 - **Self-hosted**.
 You can host and scale Leemons the way you want.
 You can choose any hosting platform you want: AWS, Render, Netlify, Heroku, a VPS, or a dedicated server.
 You can scale as you grow, 100% independent.
 - **Customizable**.
 You can quickly build your logic by fully customizing plugins to fit your needs perfectly.

-## Getting Started

-### ⏳ Installation

-Enjoy 🎉

-### 🖐 Requirements
+## 🖐 Installation

-Complete installation requirements can be found in the documentation under - Installation Requirements (Coming soon) -.
+Complete installation and requirements can be found in the documentation under [Installation](https://leemonade.github.io/leemons-docs/getting-started/installation)

 **Supported operating systems**: